How to Take a Commercial Door Handle Off (Lever & Mortise Guide)

 Step 1: Locate and Remove the Set Screw

-Many commercial door handles, especially levers, have a small set screw on the underside or side.
-I’ve found that an Allen wrench usually does the trick.
-Insert the wrench into the hole and turn counterclockwise to loosen it.
-Don’t force it—if it’s stuck, a quick spray of lubricant like WD-40 can help.
-Set the screw aside in your container.
+Many commercial door handles, especially levers, have a small set screw on the underside or side of the lever itself.
+Insert an Allen wrench into the hole and turn counterclockwise to loosen it.
+If it’s stuck, a spray of penetrating lubricant helps — don’t force it.
+Set the screw aside in your parts container.

 Step 2: Remove the Cover Plate

-Some handles have a cover plate hiding the mounting screws.
-I’ve had to gently pry these off with a flathead screwdriver.
-Be careful not to scratch the door or the plate.
-If it’s threaded, twist it counterclockwise by hand.
-Once it’s off, you’ll see the screws that hold the handle in place.
+Some handles have a cover plate (rose) hiding the mounting screws underneath.
+Gently pry it off with a flathead screwdriver, or twist it counterclockwise by hand if it’s threaded.
+Once it’s off, you’ll see the screws holding the handle to the door.

 Step 3: Unscrew the Mounting Screws

-Grab your Phillips screwdriver and remove the exposed screws.
-I usually turn them slowly to avoid stripping them.
-There are typically two to four screws, depending on the hardware.
-Keep them safe in your container.
-If the handle feels loose but doesn’t come off, don’t yank it—there might be another step, like disengaging a lock.
+Use a Phillips screwdriver to remove the exposed mounting screws, turning slowly to avoid stripping them.
+Expect two to four screws depending on the hardware.
+If the handle feels loose but won’t come off, don’t yank it — there may be a lock still engaged.

 Step 4: Disengage the Lock Mechanism (If Applicable)